From a four-bed house in Bath to AvonparkCopy link

 John said: “I chose to move into the village because of the safe environment that it offers.
 It’s in a beautiful setting and has facilities that suit my needs now and offers those that I may need in the future.”

 “There is a wonderful community feel here, I love my fellow residents, and they are great fun.
 As independent residents, we get rather annoyed by misconceptions about the village.
-It’s not a care home, but we are lucky to have care facilities on hand should we need them.”
+It’s absolutely not a care home, however we are lucky to have care facilities on hand should we need them at any stage.”